 What method did VTLIB use to decide how to allocate the funds?

 Using allocation formulas to disburse federal and state funding is a typical method to make sure we meet the grant requirements, which in this case is reaching underserved populations.
 Funds will be allocated based on a formula that includes a base dollar amount per person served, poverty and unemployment factors in the library’s service area, and broadband availability.
-Refer to the information on the main ARPA 2021 page.

 Why can’t VTLIB just cut checks and let libraries decide how to spend the funds?